garrywashere/puff-tracker/README.md

 ## 💡 Features

 -   Record puffs taken
 -   Time-stamp on each set of puffs
 -   Check how many puffs taken in the last 24 at a glance
 -   Graphs to see trends in smoking over time
+-   Differentiation between vaping and smoking cigarettes

 ## ⚙️ Requirements

 -   Coming soon

 ## 🛠️ Installation

 -   Coming soon

 ## 🚀 Usage

 -   Coming soon